openkruise/kruise/docs/proposals/20210719-resourcedistribution.md

 - When `Targets` field is updated:
   - Parse and analyze new target namespaces;
   - Clear replicas for the old namespaces that aren't in the new targets;
-  - Replicate resource to the new target namespaces.
+  - Replicate or update resource for the new target namespaces.
 - When a new workload or namespace is created:
   - Get all `ResourceDistribution`
   - Check whether each `ResourceDistribution` is matched with the workload or namespace, if so, replica and synchronize its resource.